-- In both present and future climates, the PML curves rise steeply for very frequent and frequent losses.
-A change of slope is observed at the 50-year losses, and after that losses increase slowly with the return period. - Both rare and frequent losses may decrease under future climate conditions.
-However, given the high level of uncertainty in climate prediction, worse scenarios may still be possible (compare climate section at p.8). - The share of losses across sectors and for the different return periods does not change under future conditions.
+- Under both present and future climate conditions, the PML curves steeply rise until the 40-year loss, meaning that considerable losses may be experienced relatively frequently.
+Under present climate conditions, a change of slope is observed just before the 100-year loss, and the curve tends to be more flat after that.
+Total risk will be considerably reduced by strategically minimizing extensive risk (i.e. due to more frequent events). - Both frequent and less frequent losses are expected to diminish under future climate conditions.
+However, given the high level of uncertainty in the climate prediction, worse scenarios may also be possible (compare climate section on p.8). - The share of losses across sectors and for the different return periods does not consistently change in the future (except for the agricultural sector that experiences higher losses proportionally for rare events).